This post contains affiliate links. Read our privacy policy here.

 So I went on the hunt for some paste varieties of tomatoes that are resistant to disease AND least likely to get BER.
 These suggestions are from seed companies and fellow tomato nerds who grow and trial many types of tomatoes to find what works the best.

-Some are hybrids and some are open pollinated.
+Some are hybrids and some are heirloom tomatoes.
 If you’re not sure what that means, check out this video:

-Pozanno F1 – another indeterminate that has awesome resistance to diseases and not prone to blossom end rot.
+Pozanno F1 – another indeterminate that has incredible resistance to diseases and is not prone to blossom end rot.
 Has the classic San Marzano shape but doesn’t give in to long, hot summers.

 Gladiator hybrid – if you’re looking for a larger paste tomato, consider growing this indeterminate variety by Burpee.
 This is a Roma type, but quite a bit larger and, despite its large size, is supposed to be good for patios and smaller gardens.

-Marzano fire – A striking yellow striped red tomato that has shown great resistance to disease.
+Marzano fire – A striking yellow-striped red tomato that has shown great disease resistance.
 This variety, bred in southern California by Fred Hempel, is loved by many who grow it.

 Rio Grande – bred to be tolerant of both hot and cold temperatures, this determinate plant sets lots of red, 6-8 oz tomatoes.
 The thick meaty tomatoes have a mild flavor but are great for canning into paste, salsa, and sauces.

 Saucey tomato – An early producer of heavy yields of small red meaty tomatoes with great flavor.
-Fruit keeps well on the vine so you can harvest all at once.
+The fruit keeps well on the vine so you can harvest all at once.

-Goldman’s Italian American tomato – very large thick walled pear-shaped tomato that is great for canning.
+Goldman’s Italian American tomato – a very large thick-walled pear-shaped tomato that is great for canning.
 A unique heirloom variety that has an excellent flavor for saucing.

 Santa Maria – a somewhat rare indeterminate Italian heirloom paste tomato that has an excellent sweet flavor.
 It’s meaty and has few seeds to make canning easier.